Uvejsii/Book-Store-API/README.md

 # Bookstore API

 This is a simple RESTful API for managing books in a bookstore.
 It allows you to perform CRUD (Create, Read, Update, Delete) operations on books.
+It also has JSON Web Token (JWT) for secure authorization.

 ## Table of Contents